rlrangel/DEMLab/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
-title: ''
+about: Report a bug, problem, issue or a missing feature
-labels: ''
+labels: bug
-assignees: ''
+assignees: rlrangel

 ---